liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

-As an alternative to providing tolerances in the call to :c:func:`FARKMALLOC()`, the user may provide a routine to compute the error weights used in the WRMS norm evaluations.
+As an alternative to providing tolerances in the call to :f:func:`FARKMALLOC()`, the user may provide a routine to compute the error weights used in the WRMS norm evaluations.
 If supplied, it must have the following form:

-.. c:function:: SUBROUTINE FARKEWT(Y, EWT, IPAR, RPAR, IER)
+.. f:subroutine:: FARKEWT(Y, EWT, IPAR, RPAR, IER)

    It must set the positive components of the error weight vector EWT for the calculation of the WRMS norm of Y.